NMLS#: 2653540 (Company) · 513013 (Adam Styer)

 A non-QM loan is a mortgage that falls outside the CFPB's Qualified Mortgage rule — created by Dodd-Frank in 2014.
 It is not subprime.
 It's how self-employed borrowers, real estate investors, retirees, and high-net-worth clients qualify when traditional W-2 underwriting can't see their real income.
-Adam Styer (NMLS #513013) closes non-QM loans across Texas with access to 40+ wholesale lenders and 8+ dedicated non-QM investors.
+Adam Styer (NMLS #513013) is based in Austin TX and closes non-QM loans across Texas with access to 40+ wholesale lenders, including multiple non-QM investor channels.

 What Non-QM Means (and What It Doesn't)